 Hop on the rides and attractions

-No matter what season you are visiting Sesame Place, make sure you plan on spending the entire day here, running from one ride or attraction to the next.
-With family-friendly rides, even the smallest member of your crew can have fun and get in on the action.
-For those who don’t want a thrill ride, Peek-A-Bug, Snuffy’s Slide, or the Sunny Day Carousel are great choices.
-If you have thrill seekers with you, then the Honker Dinger Derby or Oscar’s Wacky Taxi should be on your list for your visit.
-When you’re done with the rides, head over to the newly opened 123 Playground, where kids can climb, hop, and play in the imaginative and colorful play area.
+Whenever we go to Sesame Place, we usually spend the whole day hopping from one ride or attraction to the next.
+Even the smallest member of your crew can have fun and get in on the action, thanks to family-friendly rides like Peek-A-Bug, Snuffy’s Slides, or the Sunny Day Carousel that are thoughtfully designed for younger ages.
+If you have thrill seekers with you, then the Honker Dinger Derby or Oscar’s Wacky Taxi Coaster should be on your list for your visit.
+When you’re done with the rides, head over to the 123 Playground, where kids can climb, hop, and play in the imaginative and colorful play area.

 Watch the lively shows and parades

 If you’ve ever been to a themed amusement park, you know how much fun the parades can be for the whole family.
 At Sesame Place, the parades are a blast, teeming with Sesame Street-themed entertainment.
-This summer, the theme is the Sesame Street Birthday Parade, celebrating its 45th birthday with colorful, musical, and show-stopping fun that will get everyone up and dancing.
-And for more entertaining fun (especially for toddlers who aren’t as into the rides), watch the Sesame Street Neighbors show featuring all the beloved characters as they demonstrate the power of kindness and friendship.
+Watch the Sesame Street Party Parade with colorful, musical, and show-stopping fun that will get everyone up and dancing.
+And for more entertaining fun (especially for toddlers who aren’t as into the rides), watch the Welcome To The Party, the Furry Friends Dance Party, or the new Elmo’s Imagination Explorers show featuring all the beloved characters as they demonstrate the power of kindness and friendship.

 Celebrate diversity and inclusion